-Le Febvre has received several awards for her research among them are the Palestinian American Research Committee Fellowship (2011-2012), Wenner-Gren Dissertation Fellowship (2012-2013), and The British Society for Middle Eastern Studies’ Leigh Douglas Memorial Prize for the best PhD Dissertation on a Middle Eastern topic in the UK (2017).
-She has taught courses on socio-cultural anthropology, visual ethnography, Islam, kinship, gender, and politics of the Middle East.
-In addition to her academic efforts, she works as a grant writer and research consultant.
+Le Febvre has received several awards for her research including the Palestinian American Research Fellowship (2011-2012) and the Wenner-Gren Dissertation Fellowship (2012-2013).
+The British Society for Middle Eastern Studies also awarded her the Leigh Douglas Memorial Prize (2017) for the best PhD dissertation on a Middle Eastern topic in the Social Sciences or Humanities in the UK.
+She completed her DPhil in Anthropology (2016) and MSc in Visual Anthropology (2010) at the University of Oxford.
+She also holds a MA in Middle Eastern Studies (2008) from Ben Gurion University of the Negev.
+In addition to her academic efforts, Le Febvre works as a grant writer and research consultant.